sagemath/trac_to_gh/Issue 2951.md

 # Issue 2951: checkbox is not defined in interact

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2951

 Original creator: mhampton